rubensworks/article-ldtraversal-security-short/content/conclusions.md

 * Document Priority Modification [](#vulnerability-doc-priority-modification)

-With this prospective analysis, we have illustrated the importance of more security-oriented research in the domain on LTQP and the general handling of decentralized environments such as [Solid](cite:cites solid).
+With this prospective analysis, we have illustrated the importance of more security-oriented research in the domain on LTQP and the general handling of decentralized environments such as [Solid](cite:cites solid), especially in presence of data behind authentication.
 While some of these vulnerabilities can be mitigated using existing techniques in related domains, further research on them is needed to test their impact on implementation, analyze their performance impact,